5 Demos of Pretty dropdowns by jQuery plug-in (pretty-dropdowns)

 An example of multiple selections

-This is how cool it looks as using the multiple attribute in the select tag.
+This is how cool it looks to use the multiple attribute in the select tag.

 An option groups demo